Lead / Create / Contribute

 Ranney Head of School, Dr. John W. Griffith, joined the community in July 2013.
 He is the fourth Head of School to oversee Ranney since its establishment in 1960.

 Dr. Griffith previously spent eight years as Headmaster of Tennessee’s Battle Ground Academy, a co-educational, independent day school.
 He began his career as an English teacher and College Counselor at Montgomery Bell Academy, in Nashville, Tennessee, a school known for being the inspiration for the film Dead Poets’ Society.
 Following a sabbatical at Teachers College as a Joseph Klingenstein Fellow, Dr. Griffith returned to MBA as an Academic Dean.
 He was subsequently Head of Upper School at the Miami Valley School, where he met his wife, Dana.
-Dr. Griffith holds an M.Phil and D.Phil in Modern British Literature from Lincoln College, the University of Oxford, an M.A. in Private School Leadership from Columbia University, and a B.A.
+Dr. Griffith holds an M.Phil and D.Phil in Modern British Literature from Lincoln College, University of Oxford, an M.A. in Private School Leadership from Columbia University, and a B.A.
 Summa Cum Laude and Phi Beta Kappa from Middlebury College.
 His doctoral thesis was published by Oxford University Press as an English monograph on Joseph Conrad.

 “Ranney reminds me a lot of the school where I grew up, Derryfield, a progressive day school in Manchester, New Hampshire.
 As a student, I could feel that Derryfield, like Ranney, was a dynamic place,” he said upon joining Ranney School.